lsbardel/python-stdnet/README.rst

 =================
 Development of StdNet happens at Github: http://github.com/lsbardel/python-stdnet

 You are highly encouraged to participate in the development.
+Here how to do it:

+1. Fork python-stdnet on github
+2. Create a topic branch (git checkout -b my_branch)
+3. Push to your branch (git push origin my_branch)
+4. Create an issue at https://github.com/lsbardel/python-stdnet/issues with a link to your patch

 Licence